rsms/TypoFig/README.md

 <img src="https://raw.githubusercontent.com/rsms/TypoFig/master/glyphs-svg-clipboard-demo.gif" width="606" height="497">

-The app observed the clipboard and when it seems Glyphs content, it attempts to convert it into SVG and then adds the SVG to the clipboard.
+The app observes the clipboard.
+When it sees some Glyphs content it attempts to convert it into SVG and then adds the SVG to the clipboard.
 When the app finds Glyphs content and converts it, it bounces its app icon in the Dock.